Like any professional business, especially of the entrepreneur variety, bloggers have a lot of things that they need to help grow their business.

 If you take a lot of product photos or do staging at all, having a great photo background and props is so awesome.
 Everyone I know loves the vinyl photography backdrops from Swanky Prints on Etsy.

 Improve your craft by taking photography courses.
 You can see if your local college, local photographer or studio is offering one.
 Check Groupon for any available and discounted courses in your area.
-Otherwise you can do some online photography courses.
+Otherwise, you can do some online photography courses.
 Craftsy offers dozens of affordable photography courses, teaching different skills, like Lightroom Essentials, natural-light portraits, product photography at home, and mobile photography.

 If you are a food blogger check out Pinch of Yum’s Tasty Food Photography book.
 Even if you don’t write about food, it will help improve your photography.
 I meant Lindsey in Indiana at a workshop and she is fantastic!
+You should definitely look into Food Blogger Pro and their current coupon discounts to save you money on your membership.

 Photo and Video Editing Software